If you’ve read the introductory piece to this guide, you’d come to agree to this:

 It’s easy for us to escape real and physical danger.

 But, these reactions are only helpful when we are facing real physiological danger.
 They do not help us when we are facing self-perceived dangers.

 Self-perceived dangers don’t actually result in any physical harm.
 So, we only become held back by such responses when we don’t need them.

-A WASSCE question paper should not make you fear—it can’t give you any physical harm.
+A WASSCE question paper should not make you fear—it can’t cause you any physical harm.

 Self-perceived fear of the WASSCE does you no good.
 It’d only make you to make wrong decisions before the WASSCE or in the examination hall.

-Remove every trace of fear from your brain—it does you no good.
+Flush every trace of fear about the WASSCE from your brain—it does you no good.

 Rewire your mind for success.

 Develop a strategy or plan for each subject before the WASSCE.